 - Represented The Leadership Conference on Civil and Human Rights in an amicus brief in Schuette v.
 Coalition to Defend Affirmative Action, No. 12-682 (U.S.S.C. brief filed Aug.
 30, 2013), involving an equal protection challenge to a Michigan ballot initiative (known as “Proposal 2”), which amended the state constitution to prohibit affirmative action in education.
 Thirty-one advocacy organizations joined as signatories to Sidley’s brief.

 Class Action Experience

 - Representing defendants on appeal and after obtaining summary judgment in an ERISA class action seeking alleged excess pension plan trust returns.
 Pender v.
 Bank of America Corp., et al., No. 05-cv-00238, 2013 WL 4495153 (W.D.N.C.
 Aug.
 19, 2013), on appeal, No. 14-1011 (4th Cir.).

 - Defeated class certification in a case brought by insurance adjusters and examiners alleging state law claims for failure to pay overtime (misclassification), off-the-clock work, and missed meal-and-rest break.
 Braun v.
 Safeco Insurance Company (C.D.
 Cal.
 2014).
-Currently representing employers in other putative class actions involving alleged misclassification of insurance claims adjusters and a case involving alleged misclassification of information technology employees.
+Currently representing employers in other putative class actions involving alleged misclassification of insurance claims adjusters and a case involving alleged misclassification of technology employees.

 - Obtained summary judgment, affirmed on appeal, in favor of a major gas-station franchisor in a case alleging violations of California’s Unfair Competition Law, among other claims.
 R.N.R.
 Oils, Inc. v.
 BP West Coast Products LLC (Cal.
 Ct.
 App.
 2011).